NexTraq/styleguide/docguide/style.md

 ## Character line limit

-Obey projects' character line limit wherever possible.
+The character limit for Markdown is 80 characters.
+Please obey this wherever possible.
 Long URLs and tables are the usual suspects when breaking the rule.
 (Headings also can't be wrapped, but we encourage keeping them short).
 Otherwise, wrap your text:

 ```markdown
 Lorem ipsum dolor sit amet, nec eius volumus patrioque cu, nec et commodo